dannyhope/uxbrighton/_posts/2015-03-10-UX-for-kids.md

 <a name="leanne-and-liz"></a> <a name="leanne"></a>

-## Designing Playful Interfaces for Children
+## Designing Playful Interfaces for Children – Leanne Dougan

 As lead designer across the popular [CBeebies Playtime](http://www.bbc.co.uk/cbeebies/grownups/cbeebies-playtime-app), [CBeebies Storytime](http://www.bbc.co.uk/cbeebies/grownups/cbeebies-storytime-app) and [CBBC Go](http://www.bbc.co.uk/cbbc/findoutmore/cbbc-app-faq) apps, Leanne is going to talk about some of the processes she used, share tips and techniques on idea generation and how to involve young audiences to help create playful interfaces.